poult-lab/daily-word/english_words_ learning.md

 [noun] Account details are encrypted to protect privacy/ ˈpraɪ və si; *British also* ˈprɪv ə si /.

 "If a document or piece of information **is encrypted**, it is written in a special code, so that only certain people can read it."

+15.decipher  [dɪˈsaɪfə(r)]

+[verb] to decipher a code.

+"to succeed in finding the meaning of sth that is difficult to read or understand"

+16.rehearse  [rɪˈhɜː(r)s]

+[verb] {~ (for sth)} We were given only two weeks to rehearse.

+"to practise or make people practise a play, piece of music, etc. in preparation for a public performance"

+[verb] She walked along rehearsing her excuse for being late.

+"to prepare in your mind or practise privately what you are going to do or say to sb"